c0decracker/video-splitter/README.md

 * -m or --manifest      manifest file to control the splitting of videos.
 * -f or --file          video file to split.
 * -s or --split-size    seconds to evenly split the videos
+* -e or --extra         extra optional options for ffmpeg, e.g. '-e -threads 8' to use 8 threads to speed up.

 #### Notes: